faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Credit Card Default Prediction using SageMaker and XGBoost](/portfolio/credit-card-default-prediction/credit-card-default-prediction-with-xgboost.ipynb): Here we go through a already cleaned dataset and use python XGBoost modules and AWS XGBoost algorithm to predict if clients are going to default on their loans.
 - [Cardiovascular Disease Prediction](/portfolio/cardiovascular-disease-prediction/cardiovascular-disease-detection.ipynb): Detect the presence or absence of cardiovascular disease in person based on several given features.
 We use both python and AWS XGBoost algos.
 - [Kyphosis classification with k nearest neighbors](/portfolio/k-nearest-neighbors/knn-for-kyphosis-disease-classification.ipynb): Application to medical field using python modules and AWS endpoint for classification.
 Additional M.L. techniques are used towards the end of the notebook for comparison.

+## Power & Energy
+- [Differential Evolution for Controller optimization (MATLAB)](/portfolio/differential-evolution/): Series of MATLAB scripts designed to use differential evolution to determine optimal motor control parameters.
+This work was later published in a IEEE Journal.
+- [K-means Clustering For Voltage Estimation (to be added)]:
+- [Neural Networks for converter control (to be added)]:

+## Natural Language Processing
+- [Text Summarization with Transformers](/portfolio/text-summarization-with-transformers): An application of text-to-text transfer transformer (T5) to summarize a sample text file
+- [Sentiment Analysis (Transformers)](/portfolio/sentiment_analysis_with_RoBERTa_large/sentiment_analysis_with_RoBERTa_large.ipynb): Analyze a number of different techniques to analyze sentiment.
+We look into Allen, Hugginface and OpenAI models for a number of easy and challenging tasks within sentiment analysis.
+- [Sentiment Analysis on Twitter](/portfolio/sentiment-analysis/Twitter_Sentiment_Analysis.ipynb): We look at a couple thounsands of tweets and test Random Forests (RF), Support Vector Machine (SVM), and Naive Bayes (NB) to try to predict if a tweet is likely to contain Fake News.

 ## Software Development:
 - [Futures market algorithmic trading system](/portfolio/algo-trading-system): This quite simple algo was developed in TradeStation EasyLanguage to trade Wheat futures 420 minutes time frame.
 It was developed in 2017 using walk-forward and monte carlo techniques, incubate in 2018, live for 2019-2020 and retired in 2021 when it hit its pre defined stop/retirement point.